ochss/CarbonFootprint/README.md

 ```

 ## Closing Notes
 This project is intended to help data science students explore not just datasets, but structured relationships and causal pathways involved in carbon footprint estimation.
+It also allows for the larger deconstruction of broader topics, allowing for easier calculation of the carbon footprint contribution at multiple levels.
 By building this as a modular knowledge graph system, it becomes possible to expand horizontally (more nodes) and vertically (more depth per node) over time, leading to a powerful educational and analytical tool.

-Known Issues and Challenges
+## Known Issues and Challenges
-Make a list here with enough details to have the new team get started on right away.
+- The application should be epanded upon to include more resources, carbon dioxide removal, and more.
+Consider if there are other optimal ways to demonstrate many more knowledge graphs within the same application.
+- Figuring out how to create a node hiearchy has caused the team some trouble.
+We can differentiate the central node and other nodes by color and size, but have not yet given it ordered structure.